 Our vendors must be in compliance with all applicable environmental laws and regulations.
 Our vendors are strongly encouraged to protect the environment by: operating in a sustainable manner, where possible; conserving and protecting resources, such as water and energy; and taking into consideration environmental issues that may impact local communities.

-Our vendors must ensure that all subcontractors and any other third parties they use in the production or distribution of services offered comply with the principles described in this code of conduct.
+Our vendors must ensure that all subcontractors and any other third parties they use in the production or distribution of services offered comply with the principles described in this Vendor Code.

 Monitoring and compliance

 BCBSRI or its designated third-party auditor or agent shall have the right to monitor and assess compliance with these principles.
 Our vendors must be transparent and honest in all communications with BCBSRI, our auditors, and agents.
 A violation of this Vendor Code of conduct may result in required corrective action, cancellation of purchase order(s), and/or termination of the business relationship.